 This course concentrates on the modifications that foundations must be subjected to when they support structures designed for earthquakes forces.
-The detailing of the column-to-footing connections, shearwall - to - footing connections, and pile-to-pilecap connections according to ACI318 Ch.21, are addressed.
+The detailing of the column-to-footing connections, shearwall-to-footing connections, and pile-to-pilecap connections according to ACI318M-14 Ch.18, are addressed.
 The effect of grade beams, tie beams and strap beams.
 Verification of punching shear under axial load and moment.
-The design of footings subjected to partial uplift (unidirectional and/or bidirectional eccentricities).
+The design of footings subjected to partial uplift.
 The seismic design of combined footings, strip footings, mat foundations and pilecaps using SAFE.
-The consideration of the foundation-soil interface and soil-structure interaction.
 Introduction to Base Isolation.
-Prerequisite: CIVE 443.
+Pre-requisite: CIVE 443.